Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Results Discussion

 \subsection{Clustering in Feature Domain}

 The encoded features obtained from the encoder in our method can help better understand the shape of current airfoils.
-All airfoils from the UIUC Coordinate Database are first mapped to feature vectors, and an unsupervised learning algorithm, K-Means \cite{jain2010kmeans}, is used to cluster these airfoils in the feature domain.
-To visualize the 32-dimensional feature domain, we use Parametric t-distributed Stochastic Neighbor Embedding (parametric t-SNE) \cite{maaten2008tsne, van2009ptsne} as a visualization tool.
+All airfoils from the UIUC Coordinate Database are first mapped to feature vectors, and an unsupervised learning algorithm, K-Means (\cite{jain2010kmeans}), is used to cluster these airfoils in the feature domain.
+To visualize the 32-dimensional feature domain, we use Parametric t-distributed Stochastic Neighbor Embedding (parametric t-SNE) (\cite{maaten2008tsne, van2009ptsne}) as a visualization tool.
 Parametric t-SNE is modeled by MLP, which maps the high dimensional feature vector $z_i$ into a low-dimension embedding $y_i$, while keeps the similarity between points.
 It converts similarities between data points to joint probabilities and minimizing the KL divergence between the joint probabilities of embedding $y_i$ and the original feature vector $z_i$.
 Eq.~\ref{eq:tsne} shows the cost function $C$, which t-SNE is expected to minimize:

-where $\sigma_i$ is calculated by a binary search given a fixed perplexity that is specified by the user \cite{maaten2008tsne}.
+where $\sigma_i$ is calculated by a binary search given a fixed perplexity that is specified by the user (\cite{maaten2008tsne}).
 Fig.~\ref{fig:cluster} shows the K-means clustering results visualized with parametric t-SNE, where different colors represent different clusters, and the centroid of each cluster is also shown.
-The centroid of each cluster is different from each other in symmetry, height, camber, etc., and each represents the geometric pattern of each cluster.
-Features from close clusters represent similar airfoil shapes.
-The distance between feature points intuitively reflects the difference between the two airfoil shapes.
-This indicates that our VAEGAN-based model learns features that maintain the similarity of input airfoil shapes.
+In our case, we set the number of clusters to 12 as it balances the diversity and replication of airfoil shapes from different clusters for better visualization.
+Centroid airfoils from adjacent clusters are similar with each other, for instance, airfoils from cluster 3 and 10 are both slim and have concave bottom curves.
+As the distance increases in the latent feature space, the difference between airfoil shapes accumulates in different aspects, including symmetry, height, camber, etc. As the relative similarities between data are maintained via parametric t-SNE, the distance of points in Fig.~\ref{fig:cluster} reflects the distance of feature features.
+It is also observed that the distance of points reflects the difference in airfoil shapes, which visualizes that latent features learned by VAEGAN encode airfoil shapes.